zipvilization/Zipvilization/status/index.md

 The component is operating with real Zipvilization state.

 **EVOLVING**
-The component exists, but its nature is expected to continue developing.
+The component exists conceptually or technically, but its expression is expected to continue developing.

 > **DEFINED ≠ BUILT ≠ LIVE**

+A component may occupy more than one of these states at the same time.

 Understanding that distinction is essential when reading the Atlas.